bingo-soft/dsl-builder/README.md

 # DSL builder

-DSL builder a TypeScript library aimed at creating arbitrary domain specific languages
+DSL builder is a TypeScript library aimed at creating arbitrary domain specific languages